opiproject/opi-prov-life/COORDINATION.md

 The multi-host case where one or more xPUs are attached to multiple servers within an enclosure is deferred to another exercise.
 This requires a Chassis Management Controller (CMC).

-# Assumptions
+## Assumptions

 1. While the xPU is powered by 3.3Vaux only

-	a.
-OOB communications from the server BMC shall be limited to accessing the FRU (EEPROM) and/or security chip on the xPU if they are available
+	1. OOB communications from the server BMC shall be limited to accessing the FRU (EEPROM) and/or security chip on the xPU if they are available
-	b.
-There shall be no IB communication from the server CPU because it is in S5 state (powered off)
+	2. There shall be no IB communication from the server CPU because it is in S5 state (powered off)

 2. The xPU may ignore transitions in the PERST# signal
 3. The xPU may require separate mechanisms to reset its PCIe interface and compute complex